mkudija/mkudija.github.io/notes/_md/Kid's Books.md

 	- *Cathedral*
 	- *Castle*
 	- *Pyramid*
+- *The True Story of Stanta Claus* by Paul Prokop
 - *Brother Hugo and the Bear* by Katy Beebe
 - *[[~The Weight of a Mass|The Weight of a Mass]]* by Josephine Nobisso
 - *St. Jerome and the Lion* by Margaret Hodges